KiltedCode/khandaria-campaign/sessions/2021/2021-06-02-dwarven-waterslide.md

 mostly looking at the sky, spider riders with bows, giants with bows and spears
 stealthily look at brush, four large barrels, well constructed, warning high explosive
 equipment is more barrels
-`Belsaran` traces ditch, becomes a tunnel
+`Belsarin` traces ditch, becomes a tunnel
 large, well dug tunnel, dwarven construction, keeps sloping down, turns to west
 find two barrels at the end and a rock wall with two holes at dwarven eye height
 see ditch, maybe only foot and a half of rock